 • Musicians and filmmakers are distributing their art through online streaming services.

 Rather than fearing the change, today’s job hunters should upskill themselves.
-Thankfully, digital has not overlooked learning platforms – distance learning courses are available 365 days a year, allowing students to develop themselves in their own time.
+Thankfully, digital has not overlooked learning platforms – distance learning courses are available 365 days a year, allowing students to develop themselves independently.

 The pandemic effect